pranita383/virtual-memory-and-cache-optimizer/README.md

-# Memory and Cache Monitor
+# Memory and Cache Optimizer

-A real-time monitoring tool for system memory and cache performance with optimization capabilities.
+A comprehensive system utility for memory and cache monitoring and optimization, available both as a desktop application and a web interface.

 ## Features

-- Real-time memory usage monitoring
+- Real-time memory usage monitoring and optimization
-- Cache performance tracking
+- Cache performance tracking and optimization
-- Memory optimization
+- Support for Windows, Linux, and macOS
-- Cache optimization
+- Detailed before/after optimization comparisons
-- Interactive visualizations
 - Performance metrics tracking

 ## Installation